 If you didn’t know about the Michigan Lemon Law, this all will sound great, but as with most things, to take advantage of the Lemon Law in Michigan, you need to know when it applies, how you file a complaint and what you can expect from the process.
 We want you to understand the right way to approach the MI Lemon Law, and avoid making frustrating, and even costly, mistakes.

 If you get a problem with your new vehicle it can be incredibly frustrating, but that doesn’t mean you can run out and file for a new car or a refund, not all problems are covered by the Lemon Law in Michigan.
 There is a reason for this, vehicles have problems, even new ones, if just a single small fault was enough to provide a refund, there would be very few manufacturers left.

 It’s important to note that the Lemon Law in Michigan does not cover any defect or condition that is the result of a modification a user installed themselves or got installed at a non-authorized dealership or shop.
 Lemon Law also doesn’t cover damages that occurred as the result of an accident, abuse or neglect of the motor vehicle.

 Before you’re able to claim that your car is a lemon in Michigan, you need to give the manufacturer the chance to fix it.
 A reasonable number of repair attempts is established if either of the following occurs:

-Under the Michigan Lemon Law, you must go through many steps before you’re able to file a lemon law claim in court.
+Under the Lemon Law in MI, you must go through many steps before you’re able to file a lemon law claim in court.
 If the proper steps aren’t followed, your claim may not be successful.
 Any consumer who is looking to file a lemon law claim must go through the vehicle manufacturer’s informal dispute settlement procedure as long as the procedure:

 Throughout this whole process, you’ll want to keep the following recommendations in mind when you experience problems with your vehicle.